Installation¶

 metatrain

-manner, you must manually configure your shell to enable its completion support.
+must manually configure your shell to enable completion support.

-To make the completions available, source the definitions as part of your shell’s
+To make the completions available, source the definitions in your shell’s startup file

 , ~/.zshrc